forcedotcom/packaging/messages/package_version_create.md

 # packageXmlDoesNotContainPackageTypes

 While preparing package version create request, the calculated package.xml for the package does not contain a <Package><types> element.

+# errorInvalidPatchNumber

+Patch version node for version, %s, must be 0 for a Locked package.

+# errorAncestorIdVersionHighestOrNoneMismatch

+Both ancestorId (%s) and ancestorVersion (%) specified, HIGHEST and/or NONE are used, the values disagree

+# errorInvalidAncestorVersionFormat

+The given ancestorVersion (%s) is not in the correct format

+# errorNoMatchingAncestor

+No matching ancestor found for the given ancestorVersion (%s) in package %s

+# errorAncestorNotReleased

+The given ancestor version (%s) has not been released

+# errorAncestorIdVersionMismatch

+No matching ancestor version found for the given ancestorId (%s)

+# errorNoMatchingMajorMinorForPatch

+No matching major.minor version found for the given patch version (%s)